 The smooth function is implemented into the microcontroller.
 Based on force detection, achieved by force sensors implemented in handles, the motor will provide corresponding extra power to the wheels to give the person who is pushing the wheelchair an extra help.
 The whole point of this function is to determine how much the extra force should be applied to the motor.
 Since we have corresponding motors related to corresponding force sensors, we do not need to distinguish the motion status of the wheelchair.
 Instead, the power motor provides to the wheel is solely depending on how much force is exerted on the force sensor.
-The motor will always, under safe circumstances, provide k (now k=4) times the power detected on the force sensor.
+The motor will always, under safe circumstances, provide k (now k = 4) times the power detected on the force sensor.
 However, if the acceleration is detected to be too large, the motor will provide a negative force which is equal to the force detected by the force sensor to limit the movement of the wheelchair.
-In order to do so, the microcontroller is connected to Digital-to-Analog signal converter (DAC) to output an analog signal, which is then amplified to 0 36V to control the motors.
+In order to do so, the microcontroller outputs a PWM signal to switch the 36 V power supply on and off to control the overall average power.